Tuesday Castro Business Briefs

 Slurp Noodle Bar

-last month, Fork Cafe (444 Castro Street) closed down temporarily to switch formats, and it looks like Slurp Noodle, the new incarnation, has soft-opened last week.
+As we reported last month, Fork Cafe (444 Castro Street) closed down temporarily to switch formats, and it looks like Slurp Noodle, the new incarnation, has soft-opened last week.
 We went in and spoke with the manager, who told us that the space is still soft-opened and should have its grand opening next week when the signage comes in.
-Though it's too soon to know for sure, early reviews
+Though it's too soon to know for sure, early reviews have been positive.

 Real Estate Brokerage